comicfans/comicfans.github.io/_posts/2018-01-02-control-flow-graph-language.markdown

   describe exactly every single precise step what you want to do

-it's just like when surfing the internet, you have to use mouse and keyboard (or maybe touch screen) to tell browser which page you want.
+It's just like when surfing the internet, you have to use mouse and keyboard (or maybe touch screen) to tell browser which page you want.
 When every step you lowered can be understood by programming language, congratulations!
 You've been a programmer!

 to test whether you can describe precise steps , design a program as ControlFlow graph ,and asking your friend to execute it , to see if the result is expected !